DOL-003/dol-003-web/app/views/compendium/content/links.md

 ---
 title: Related sites & resources
-description: Places to find more information and get help with GCC modding.
+subtitle: Places to find more information and get help with GCC modding.
 ---

 Note: DOL-003.info is not expressly affiliated with any of the following sites or people.